vgurianov/uml-sp/docs/case_studies/kripke/kripke.md

 # Reflexion
 A topic this section is reflection and self-reflexion.
-This problem studied in detail in  reflexive theory by [V. Lefebvre](https://en.wikipedia.org/wiki/Vladimir_Lefebvre) [1].
+This problem studied in reflexive theory by [V. Lefebvre](https://en.wikipedia.org/wiki/Vladimir_Lefebvre) [1].

 ## Introduction
 Sometimes in simulation research need to consider several simulation models at the same time, for example